 A UE supporting satellite access shall be able to provide or assist in providing its location to the 5G network.

 A 5G system with satellite access shall be able to determine a UE's location in order to provide service (e.g. route traffic, support emergency calls) in accordance with the governing national or regional regulatory requirements applicable to that UE.

+NOTE: This is also applicable for UE using only satellite access.
+The determination of a UE’s location can be based on 3GPP and/or non-3GPP positioning technologies subject to operator’s policies.

 A 5G system with satellite access shall be able to support low power MIoT type of communications.